 “to promote interest in and appreciation of the art of Bonsai through education, training, information and exhibition”

 Our members come from many backgrounds and occupations.
 Some are also active in the American Bonsai Society and Bonsai Clubs International, and other Bonsai organizations throughout the country.

 In 1993, the Society’s 25th anniversary was celebrated with several special events throughout the year.
 This included a ribbon cutting by the Consul General of Japan, who at time resided in Kansas City, at the fall exhibit.
 In addition each exhibit tree was photographically documented for the Society’s archives.
-In 2008, the 40th anniversary was celebrated in conjunction with a visit by Bonsai master Dave de Groot, international artist, teacher and curator of the Weyerhauser Pacific Rim Bonsai collection.
+In 2008, the 40th anniversary was celebrated in conjunction with a visit by Bonsai master Dave de Groot, international artist, teacher and curator of the Weyerhaeuser Pacific Rim Bonsai collection.
 In June of 2019, once again Dave was welcomed to KC as we celebrated our 50th anniversary.
 All enjoyed cake with blue and green icing that matched our new, blue polo shirts.
 The latter was printed with our logo and includes our mission statement of “learning together”.